People Touch On The Best "Pushed To The Edge" Revenge They've Ever Done

 My dad is in the HVAC business and would buy some things from his brother, even though his brother’s prices were higher and he had a more limited inventory than other dealers, in order to help his brother out.
 My dad also rented a building his brother owned and used it as his shop/office.

 He only rented the building and parking lot, but in the field out behind the shop, my uncle and my dad both would collect old HVAC units.
-These things are rusty and all-around fugly, but when they didn’t have anything else to do, they could go get one of these old units to break down for scrap.
+These things are rusty and all-around f***y, but when they didn’t have anything else to do, they could go get one of these old units to break down for scrap.

 This story starts when one day my dad went to his brother and said he needed a certain unit, but his brother quoted him a really high price and also couldn’t deliver in the time frame my dad needed.
 So my dad called up another dealer he works with, and that guy had a unit on hand to give him for a much lower price.

 A no-brainer.
 My uncle found out about this somehow (dudes in the HVAC business are apparently like gossipy teenaged girls) and confronted my dad, basically giving him an ultimatum that if my dad wouldn’t commit to buying 100% of his units from my uncle, then my uncle wouldn’t sell him anything.

 I already told you my uncle is an idiot…

 So my dad didn’t say anything to his brother, but he took him at his word and stopped buying anything from him.
 A month or so later, my uncle showed up at my dad’s shop and confronted him again wanting to know why my dad hadn’t ordered anything from him that month.

 When my dad told him why, my uncle exploded.
 They apparently had a screaming match, and in the end, my uncle announced that my dad was no longer his brother, they were no longer doing business together, and my dad was evicted from the shop.

-I will note that legally, my dad was not evicted because evicting him would have required a legal notice, a certain period of time, etc.

-But my dad was over it, so he said fine and began converting the barn at his house into his new shop.
+I will note that legally, my dad was not evicted because evicting him would have required a legal notice, a certain period of time, etc. But my dad was over it, so he said fine and began converting the barn at his house into his new shop.

 So my uncle, who apparently had thought my dad would not call his bluff, showed back up at the shop a few days later and informed my dad that he also has to move all of the old HVAC units scattered around in the field behind the property, or he would sue my dad for the cost of removal.
+Now, this too probably had no legal power, since my dad’s lease was only on the building, not the field, and my uncle contributed to and used the old units as communal property.

-He took his tractor over and loaded each one onto his flatbed trailer, drove out behind his barn, and painstakingly arranged hundreds of rust-bucket fugly old HVAC units an inch or two off the property line at the back of my uncle’s house.
-Note that my dad could not see these things from his house due to the way his property is set up, but my uncle had an HD view of them in his backyard.
+But when my dad is infuriated, he is extremely angry.
+So he agreed to move the old units.
+He took his tractor over and loaded each one onto his flatbed trailer, drove out behind his barn, and painstakingly arranged hundreds of rust-bucket f***y old HVAC units an inch or two off the property line at the back of my uncle’s house.

 My uncle started being even more of a creep than usual and was always spying on my dad’s house, so my dad decided to build a privacy fence down the side of his property that runs along my uncle’s property (but not the back of the property where the HVAC units are).